hAbd0u/pyramids/README.md

 are the only person responsible for this sensitive data.
 You must keep them secret and never loose them.**

-There is no conventional login process for Eternitas, as your credentials are completely unknown to anybody but you.
+There is no conventional login process for Pyramids, as your credentials are completely unknown to anybody but you.
 You can load credentials back into the page just by dragging and dropping the file (previously created by clicking on the golden key) onto the golden key again.
 Nothing will